AvanzaBank/astrix/doc/tutorial/part1.md

 }
 ```
 Finally, an `ApiProvider` is created to export the library.
-An `ApiProvider` is what makes the api available as an astrix-api.
+An `ApiProvider` is what makes the api available as an Astrix-api.
 The `ApiProvider` is typically located in the same module as the implementing classes.

 ```java